EdwardChanCH/Project-Ornithophobia/README.md

 ## 4. How To Run (step-by-step guide)

 Steps:
-1. Go to the "{root}/*export*/" directory.
-2. Depending on your operating system, go to one of the subdirectories: "*windows*", "*macos*", or "*linux*".
-3. Double click on the "*FinalGame_Release.exe*" executable to run it.

-Alternatively:
 1. Compile the game from source (refer to Section 3).
 2. Import the "{root}/*game*/" directory into Godot, and then exit Godot.
 3. Reopen Godot, highlight the project "*UntitledShotgunProject*", and click "Run".
   * (Note: If Godot fails to run, check the Godot executable path stored in the file "{root}/game/.godot/editor/*project_metadata.cfg*".)

+Alternatively:
+1. Download the latest compressed game (.zip) from the GitHub Releases section.
+2. Extract the compressed game.
+3. Double click "*FinalGame_Release.exe*" to run the game.

 ## 5. Notes For TA

-Invividual Contributions:
+Individual Contributions:

 Jacob Couture:
 * Player physics